How does the GENERATE Study help people?

 Is genetic counseling part of the study?

 Yes, genetic counselors (GCs) are professionals who have education in genetics and counseling.
-They help people with their genetic health.
+They help people understand genetic conditions and provide emotional support.

 Everyone in the study can ask GCs questions and can talk to a GC by phone before and after their genetic test.
 If someone wants to meet with a GC in person, we can give information about local GCs.